 1. Give a Straightforward (and Specific) Thank You

 A standard co-worker-to-co-worker thank you may not be extraordinarily creative, but it works—and that’s the important thing.

 Christine, thank you so much for jumping in and helping me with my presentation yesterday.
 I know it was a late night; I really appreciate you taking the extra time to make sure it was perfect.
 I couldn’t have done it without you!

-Face-to-face, specific, and full of appreciation—it’s sometimes the only thing someone wants to hear.
+Face-to-face, specific appreciation—it’s sometimes the only thing someone wants to hear.

 2. Speak Up in a Team Meeting

 An individual, face-to-face thank you is personal and effective, but there’s also room for more public appreciation—and a team meeting is the perfect place to recognize someone who’s helped you out recently.

 The public (but not over-the-top) recognition will make your colleague feel extra special—and it’ll help boost his or her value within the team.
 (And if you’re truly struggling for ideas, check out this list of ways to make your office a happier place to work every day.)